baldurbjarnason/this-is-not-a-book/Ambience/Architecture.md

 category: Ambience
 ---

 Look up.
+Look around you.
 Look at every facade, and each piece of decoration, each tiny detail.
 Now ignore them.
 Instead, focus on the shapes of the buildings in front of you, behind and around you.
 What are they made of?
 Why are they built the way they are?
 What’s their history, their purpose.
 How do